 The Fraxel Re:Store is an FDA-cleared laser that produces thousands of tiny columns of microscopic treatment zones in your skin, leaving the surrounding skin unaffected.
 This “fractional” treatment approach allows the skin to heal much faster than if the entire surface of the skin was treated at once3.
 Following each treatment, the body’s natural healing process creates new, healthy tissue to replace skin imperfections.

 The Fraxel Dual Wavelength system offers the additional benefit of a second laser wavelength that specifically targets unwanted pigment, leaving the skin tone more even and pleasing to the eye.
 The Fraxel Re:Store Dual Wavelength system refines the skin in a precisely controlled fashion.
-The skin will become softer, smoother, and fresher, all with minimal or no downtime!1
+The skin will become softer, smoother, and fresher!1

 Fraxel Re:Store Dual Laser Quick Facts